 - Indicate that you want your eligibility for financial assistance determined, that you plan to file taxes, and if married, select that you are filing jointly with your spouse.

 - Once you've submitted the necessary updates to your application, your eligibility results will redetermine if you're eligible for a premium tax credit subsidy!

 2. Your price increased because of a price discrepancy

 All of Stride's plans are loaded directly from Healthcare.gov which means they should be exactly the same.
-However, in some cases there may be discrepancies between Healthcare.gov and Stride.
+However, in some cases, there may be discrepancies between Healthcare.gov or your state exchange and Stride.

 Here's what you should do to troubleshoot the situation:

 - Compare the quote you saw on Stride with the quote on Healthcare.gov for the same plan.
 Click here to get a quote from Healthcare.gov.